 When I'm not feeling inspired to do the more challenging work, it's so easy for me to default to pinning or reading the blogs I follow.
 I still feel like I'm working, but if I let those easy tasks take over too often, I'll never complete the more challenging and substantial projects that are essential to reaching my goals.

 Be very wary about how much time you spend on those easy jobs.
 Don't let them become sneaky excuses for avoiding your real work.

 You may resolve to stop using simple tasks to avoid tougher work, but you'll still need to find time to complete those simpler, but necessary tasks.

 Choose a time to push through emails, social media, and any other tasks that are important, but not particularly taxing on your brain.

 We're better able to control our behavior when we monitor it.
-So, find a way to monitor your progress to ensure you're really completing the work you've committed to doing.
+So, it's smart to find a way to monitor your progress to ensure you're really completing the work you've committed to doing.

 When you don't monitor your progress, it's easy to put things off for longer than you realize.
 Before you know it, weeks or months have passed, and you're no closer to your goal.

 I used to average writing about two articles per month for this site - much less than I'd like to write.
-When I started using a printable planner just over a year ago to monitor my writing progress, I was able to triple the articles I write for this site each month.
+When I started using a printable planner to monitor my writing progress, I was able to triple the articles I write for this site each month.